How Spatial Memory Works And Is Lost

 Spatial working memory

 Spatial working memory is short-term memory.
 It is this working memory that we use when we are trying to remember the location of an object soon after placing it down or seeing it.
-If the lights suddenly go out and you are left in darkness, spatial working memory is what allows you to remember where things are that you can no longer see.
+If the lights suddenly go out and you are left in darkness, spatial working memory helps you remember where things are that you can no longer see.

 Long-term spatial memory

-Long-term spatial memory includes memories of things that you have repeatedly seen or routes that you have taken in the past, which your brain encodes into long-term memory.
-When you are going to the grocery store for the second time after moving to a new town, it is your long-term memory that allows you to remember the route.
+Long-term spatial memory includes memories of things you have repeatedly seen or routes you have taken in the past, which your brain encodes as long-term memory.
+When you go to the grocery store for the second time after moving to a new town, it is your long-term memory that helps you remember the route.
 Long-term spatial memory also allows you to remember where an event took place.

 Spatial working memory impairment

 Spatial memory loss is common in several conditions, although it is not frequently reported as the first sign of memory loss.
 The biggest reason it is not reported more frequently is that people do not realize that spatial memory is its own category of memory.
-They only know that they are having trouble remembering where things are, and therefore report losses to short-term and long-term memory.
-However, because of its dependency on the hippocampus, spatial memory is one of the first types of memory to see deficits in many disorders.
+However, because it depends on the hippocampus, spatial memory is among the first types of memory to show deficits in many disorders.

 Alzheimer's disease